laura-schoenherr/nextfrontendionicwithoutts/README.md

 Frontend for FridgiGo Application created with vue.js and ionic Framework without Typescript but just with Javascript

+Until now the app just contains the keycloak instance, opening a login page when the app is opened.
+It does not have any content pages though.

 [Here](https://ionicframework.com/docs/vue/quickstart#build-your-way-with-typescript-or-javascript) is the link to the manual from ionic on how to remove typescript from the ionic framework.